Enlargement is the process whereby countries join the EU. Since it was founded in 1957, the EU has grown from 6 member countries to 28.

 When this process is completed, an 'accession treaty' is drawn up and signed by the candidate country and the EU Member States.
 The country can join the EU only once this treaty has been formally approved by the European Parliament and ratified by the candidate country and all the existing Member States.

-There are currently eight candidate countries and potential candidates to which the EU has offered the prospect of membership.
+There are currently seven candidate countries and potential candidates to which the EU has offered the prospect of membership.

 The last country which has successfully completed the accession negotiations is Croatia.
 It became a member of the EU on 1 July 2013.